SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 print(acre_to_m2.inverse().convert(15))
 ```

+!!! note
     The *Simple Unit* specification states that a unit is a specific unit factor of itself raised at the power 1.
-This is
+This
-why units can sometimes replace explicit factor instantiation in a more concise syntax.
+    is why units can sometimes replace explicit factor instantiation in a more concise syntax.
 The initial example was
     equivalent to:

 ```py
 import unit_simple.unit_simple as su